PowerGridModel/power-grid-model/docs/user_manual/model-validation.md

 The cases of a differences in modelling between both the libraries are handled by theoretical workarounds.
 For example in power-grid-model, source impedance is included for all component sequences.
 In pandapower, source impedance is present only in positive sequence network whereas it considered in all sequence components in power-grid-model.
 Source impedance is then set to a low value to match this modelling difference.
-Hence, the result of source component here should be ignored All the test cases can be found in [\tests\data\power_flow\pandapower](..\..\tests\data\power_flow\pandapower)
+Hence, the result of source component here should be ignored.
+The output result attributes of power-grid-model are validated at a tolerance value of $\pm10^{-5}$ of respective unit.
+Both the iterative algorithms: Newton Raphson and Iterative current are validated.

+All the test cases can be found in [\tests\data\power_flow\pandapower](..\..\tests\data\power_flow\pandapower).

 ### Node